erick-otenyo/deploy-geodjango-aws/heroku.md

 It is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) that vendors main geo/gis libraries like geos, proj and gdal.

-Unfortunately, when creating the heroku app on #5, the stack used by Heroku is heroku-16, which in the time of writing this is not compatible with heroku-geo-buildpack.
+Unfortunately, when creating the heroku app on #5, the stack used by default is heroku-16, which in the time of writing this is not compatible with heroku-geo-buildpack.
 But the cedar-14 stack is compatible.

 This means we will have to change our app's stack to cedar-14 using the command below:
   ```